 Energy and Resource Efficiency without the tears

-To get the FREE PDF version or order a print version visit the IWIK Shop.
+To get the FREE PDF visit the download page.

 If you appreciate the book and want to make a donation towards the publication costs (and support future publications), click the link below.
 This is entirely optional!